-The overall variance for Children's Services is an adverse £1.392m and the main areas are analysed below:-
+The overall variance for Children's Services is an adverse £1.153m and the main areas (over £100k) are analysed below:-

-- (a) Children's Social Services (including Children with Complex Needs) £1.597m adverse variance - ➤ There is a forecast overspend of £1.424m on client care packages as analysed in Appendix 2.
-The main variances relate to an adverse variance of £1.157m relating to external children's homes, even though this is as a result of only 6.8 additional placements over the year, indicating the volatility of this particular budget and £0.234m for welfare secure places which relates to 0.8 additional places.
-The increase in both these costs are due to a combination of demographic growth and the complexity of need of children in care with more children requiring high cost specialist placements.
-There is also an adverse variance of £0.168m on agency foster placements which equates to 4.2 placements.
-Also included in the £1.424m above is a favourable variance of
+- (a) Children's Social Services (including Children with Complex Needs) £1.610m adverse variance - ➤ There is a forecast overspend of £1.469m on client care packages as analysed in Appendix 2.
+The main variances relate to an adverse variance of £1.182m relating to external children's homes, even though this is as a result of only 6.8 additional placements over the year, indicating the volatility of this particular budget and £0.237m for welfare secure places which relates to 0.8 additional places.
+The increase in both these costs is due to a combination of demographic growth and the complexity of need of children in care with more children requiring high cost specialist placements.
+There is also an adverse variance of £0.155m on agency foster placements which equates to 4.4 placements.
+Also included in the £1.469m above is a favourable variance of

-$\pounds(0.231)$ m in relation to the low numbers of Trafford children in need of adoptive placements.
+$\pounds(0.188)$ m in relation to the low numbers of Trafford children in need of adoptive placements.

-However, this is counterbalanced by a projected shortfall in adoption income of £0.417m.
+However, this is counterbalanced by a projected shortfall in adoption income of £0.385m.
 It has now become apparent that in the North West the number of recruited adopters is exceeding the number of children awaiting adoption.
 This resulted from a legal judgement that placed a greater emphasis on a child returning home or to family members prior to consideration of adoption.